oracle-livelabs/converged/obaas/check-processing/check-processing.md

     }</copy>
     ```

    As in the Test Runner service, you will also need the `MessageConverter` and `JmsTemplate` beans.
 You will also need an additional bean in this service, the `JmsListenerConnectionFactory`.
-This bean will be used to create listeners that recieve messages from JMS queues.
+This bean will be used to create listeners that receive messages from JMS queues.
 Note that the JMS `ConnectionFactory` is injected as in the Test Runner service.

 1. Create the model classes

    Create a directory called `src/main/java/com/example/testrunner/model` and in that directory create the two model classes.

    **Note**: These are in the `testrunner` package, not the `checks` package!
-The classes used for serialization and deserization of the messages need to be the same so that the `MessageConverter` knows what to do.
+The classes used for serialization and deserialization of the messages need to be the same so that the `MessageConverter` knows what to do.

    First, `CheckDeposit.java` with this content: